B2B meaning explained: definition, examples, and how it works

 - Access real-time data to make faster decisions

-Example: Project management software centralises task tracking, file sharing, and communication in one platform, cutting email chains and missed deadlines.
+For example, project management software centralises task tracking, file sharing, and communication in 1 platform, cutting email chains and missed deadlines.

 Lower costs and boost profits

-B2B partnerships cut costs through shared resources and bulk purchasing power, with some organisations using AI in contract management having achieved 31% cost savings.
+B2B partnerships cut costs through shared resources and bulk purchasing power.
+Some organisations using AI in contract management have achieved 31% cost savings.

 - Rent equipment to access expensive machinery without large upfront investment